Breachers VR: Gameplay

 Breachers VR is a team-based tactical shooter featuring gameplay very similar to the Counter-Strike and Rainbow Six series.
 Players are divided into five-player teams of Attackers and Defenders.

 In the game's basic game mode, Bomb Defuse, the Defenders must protect a time bomb until its detonation, while the Attackers must defuse the bomb to prevent it from being detonated.
 Like in Counter-Strike, each round players are given in-game money to purchase variety of weapons and equipment.

-Other game modes have been released since, including Ranked, Control Point, and Team Deathmatch.